Background Check Reports

 FACIS® Level 3 is the most preferred search method and the most comprehensive search method available for companies in the healthcare market.

-With our international background checks, companies are able to obtain international criminal background information and verification services on prospective employees.
-Mobile Health is cost effective, fast, convenient, and all data is managed according to internationally accepted Fair Information Handling Practices.
-We can guide companies through the requirements of individual countries, help resolve language barriers and identification issues, and provide assistance to companies in working through the issues created by the variance in legal systems and costs.
-We complement companies’ domestic hiring guidelines while helping them in their efforts to ensure compliance internationally.
+With our international background checks, companies can obtain international criminal background information and verification services on prospective employees.
+Mobile Health offers cost effective, fast and convenient services.
+Further, we manage all data according to internationally accepted Fair Information Handling Practices.
+We can guide companies through the requirements of individual countries, help resolve language barriers and identification issues, and assist companies in working through the issues created by the variance in legal systems and costs.
+We complement companies’ domestic hiring guidelines while helping them to ensure compliance internationally.

-Mobile Health provides a simple and easy to use employment eligibility verification system that allows clients to benefit from the elimination of the administrative hassles of completing, organizing, and maintaining I-9 forms.
+Mobile Health provides a simple and easy to use employment eligibility verification system.
+This system allows clients to benefit from the elimination of the administrative hassles of completing, organizing, and maintaining I-9 forms.

 - Cost savings due to reduced paper, filing cabinets, microfilm, etc.